DIMSI-IS/BackROLL/documentation/developers_setup.md

 - see this [thread](https://unix.stackexchange.com/questions/309788/how-to-create-a-vm-from-scratch-with-virsh) : note that `virt-manager` is a nice tool to quickly create a VM for development purposes

 If Backroll and KVM are running on the same host (WSL or a linux computer), you can reach the hypervisor by using the special domain name `host.docker.internal`.

+## Next steps
+To configure and run BackROLL, please visit the [Compose Project README](https://github.com/DIMSI-IS/BackROLL/blob/main/compose_project/README.md).
+This document will guide you through the configuration process.
+(Follow the dev part).